 - Type 1 true in the Arguments field.

 - Now touch the disk icon to save and then hit the back button.
-On the lower left there is a play button.. keep and eye on your smart device and hit the play button on Tasker on the Android phone, the device should turn on.
+On the lower left there is a play button.. keep and eye on your smart device and hit the play button on Tasker on the Android device, the IoT device should turn on.

 - Go all the way back to the Tasks tab home screen, and hold MyTuyaDeviceON until the backgroud color changes meaning its selected.
 Hit the 3 dots on the top-right and choose Clone.
 Enter a new name like MyTuyaDeviceOFF , tap on it, then on 1.
 Termux, then on the pencil again.
 Change the field Arguments to 1 false.
 Repeat step 8 to create aditional tasks for the other gangs or sockets by changing the first number if you need to.